pbakondy/cordova-plugin-speechrecognition/README.md

 ## LICENSE

-**cordova-plugin-speech-recognition** is licensed under the MIT Open Source license.
+**cordova-plugin-speechrecognition** is licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.